Our FAQs are split into different sections reflecting the main areas of our website:

 - Do you provide guidance on how to manage data?

-We have produced coherent guidance on how to manage and share data that provides data creators, data managers and data curators with best practice strategies and methods for creating, preparing and storing shareable datasets.
+Our most up-to-date guidance on how to manage and share data can be found on the UK Data Service website.
+This provides data creators, data managers and data curators with best practice strategies and methods for creating, preparing and storing shareable datasets.